-This course surveys contemporary and emerging communication technologies such as Next Generation Network Technologies, Multimedia and Internet Systems and Services, Broadband Satellite Technologies, Wideband Wireless Communication Technology and Services, and Advanced Intelligent Network Technology and Services, and explores their applications implications for communication and cultural practices.
-The module encompasses theoretical and applied perspectives.
-1 Credit
+This course surveys contemporary and emerging communication technologies such as Next Generation Network Technologies, Multimedia and Internet Systems and Services, Broadband Satellite Technologies, Wideband Wireless Communication Technology

 MT8409 Lql/Policy Issues in Media Ind

 Around the world, rapid changes in the media and communications industries are affecting the legal, regulatory, and policy frameworks within which these industries operate.
 Business leaders need to understand how competition, ownership, content, contracts, privacy, intellectual property rights, liability, trade, and taxation issues affect their firms.
 This course provides an overview of these issues in Canada and internationally.
 Exclusion MT8420.
 1 Credit